joseywoermann/pihole-blocklists/lists/tiktok/README.md

-# joseys personal blocklist - TikTok extension
+# josey's personal blocklist - TikTok extension

 This hosts file compiles domains used by TikTok.